Definitive Guide to Breast Cancer

 Then sit up and feel your breast tissue using the same circular hand movements.
 It is important to conduct self-breast examinations regularly and ensuring to contact your doctor if you notice any changes.

-This Youtube link will show you the recommend method to self examination.
+This Youtube link will show you the recommened method to self examination.

 Is Breast Cancer Painful?